-Manufacturing Sales in Canada increased to 0.60 percent in December from -1.30 percent in November of 2025.
-Manufacturing Sales in Canada averaged 0.32 percent from 1981 until 2025, reaching an all time high of 21.60 percent in June of 2020 and a record low of -27.60 percent in April of 2020.
+Manufacturing Sales in Canada decreased to -3 percent in January from 0.60 percent in December of 2025.
+Manufacturing Sales in Canada averaged 0.32 percent from 1981 until 2026, reaching an all time high of 21.60 percent in June of 2020 and a record low of -27.60 percent in April of 2020.
 This page provides - Canada Manufacturing Sales MoM- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Canada Manufacturing Sales MoM - data, historical chart, forecasts and calendar of releases - was last updated on February of 2026.
+Canada Manufacturing Sales MoM - data, historical chart, forecasts and calendar of releases - was last updated on March of 2026.

-Manufacturing Sales in Canada increased to 0.60 percent in December from -1.30 percent in November of 2025.
+Manufacturing Sales in Canada decreased to -3 percent in January from 0.60 percent in December of 2025.
 Manufacturing Sales in Canada is expected to be 0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Canada Manufacturing Sales MoM is projected to trend around 0.40 percent in 2027, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast